ZoqueLabs/website/_drafts/seeking_seeker.md

 First, the tools. **Censys** and **Shodan** do not “read” pages like a normal search engine: they index **service metadata** (banners, headers, certificates, HTML titles, favicons...).
 That's why they are perfect for us here: **Seeker** recycles templates with very recognizable **favicons** and **titles**; If you catch one, it is common for several more to come out.
 For fine queries, Censys exposes a field-level search language ([CenQL](https://docs.censys.com/docs/censys-query-language)), and yes, you can filter by *favicons.hashes* or *html\_title*; [Shodan has its own syntax](https://help.shodan.io/the-basics/search-query-fundamentals).

-### Access levels
+### Access levels:

 * **No account**: you browse little.
 * **Free account**: more results, but with **credits** and visible limits (open extra pages, use API, etc.).
 * **Paid**: much broader and, above all, **historical** quotas: see “when” something was observed, compare states over time, etc. (useful for correlating campaigns).
-Here we will not use historical payments, but they exist and are gold in long investigations.
+Here we will not use historical data, but it exist and is gold in long investigations.
 For Shodan, access also goes through **query credits** (filters,etc... spend).

 > Mini-tip: In Shodan, the filter by favicon *does not* use SHA-256; use **MurmurHash3 (mmh3)** on the favicon.
 Don't mix the hashes or get frustrated.